Flux Analysis in Accounting: A Complete Guide

-A flux analysis is a way to measure fluctuations in account balances period over period.
+A flux analysis is a way to measure fluctuations in account balances between periods of time.
 It can be monthly, quarterly, or annually, depending on the metric and the intended analysis.
 It’s most common to run this horizontal analysis for income statement accounts, but it can also be valuable in analyzing balance sheet accounts and conducting balance sheet forecasting to better understand your cash position.

 A good flux analysis, much like a good budget variance analysis, doesn’t just stop at noting numeric differences.
 The data is most useful when you’re able to provide insight into why the variances occur month-to-month.
 That’s why a flux analysis report includes a brief (but thorough) explanation of any material differences.

 A company’s financials are a critical indicator of its overall health, which is why flux analysis is so useful for CFOs, accountants, and business leaders alike.
 The downside is that it can be a time-consuming procedure to complete with regularity.

 Why Is a Flux Analysis Important?

-A flux analysis in accounting can provide several insights that help a company make more informed decisions.
+A flux analysis in SaaS accounting can provide several insights that help a company make more informed decisions.
 You may have a sense of how things are running, but flux analysis provides a level of operational visibility that’s essential for managing a successful business.